Graphon Quantum Filtering Systems: Conclusion and perspectives

 \section{Conclusion and perspectives}

-We have extended the framework for studying continuously observed systems composed of a large number of interacting quantum particles with heterogeneous interactions, leading to graphon-based system of quantum filtering equations.
-We established a convergence result in the case of block-wise interactions with bosonic by class system.
-A natural direction for future research is to further investigate the question of mean-field limit for a general non-exchangeable system.
-Additionally, while our analysis assumes a sequence of dense graphs, one can relax this hypothesis to include moderately sparse (not-so-dense) graphs, using similar arguments as in \cite{bayraktar23graphon}.
-Moreover, all results in this paper can be directly adapted for counting measurement case when the coupling operator $L$ is unitary, i.e. $L^{\dagger} = L^{-1}$.
-For more general coupling operator, the mean-field limit for $N$-particle system is still an open question, see the discussion in \cite[remarks 5 ]{kolokoltsov21law}.
+We have introduced a framework for studying continuously observed systems composed of a large number of interacting quantum particles with heterogeneous interactions, and showed that the resulting graphon-based system of quantum filtering equations is well-posed.
+We established a convergence result in the case of block-wise interactions with bosonic-by-class structure.
+A natural direction for future research is to further investigate the mean-field limit for general non-exchangeable systems.